Troubleshooting Problems and Requesting Technical Support

 - Check our issue tracker for known bugs.

-- If you suspect the problem is related to an add-on, you can run Confluence in Safe Mode or temporarily disable any third party add-ons.
+- If you suspect the problem is related to a Marketplace app, you can run Confluence in Safe Mode or temporarily disable any third party apps.

 If you're unable to solve the problem, create a support zip with your logs and configuration files, then contact our Support team for help.